opportus/blog/README.md

 ## About Hedo

-Hedo is (at least at this time) a very minimalistic and basic framework I've written as a school project but that I plan to maintain and develop as I use it for my personnal projects.<br />
+Hedo is (at least at this time) a lightweight framework I've written as a school project but that I plan to maintain and develop as I use it for my personnal projects.<br />

 ### The View System